Nikk0o/risc-v-processor/README.md

-A simple cpu that implements most of the RISC-V RV32IM instruction set.
+A simple CPU that implements (most) of the RV32IM instruction set.